vpavlenko/study-music/parts/piano.md

 - Sight-read for 20 minutes every day
 - Sight-read a lot of really easy stuff.
 Search for "easy piano classics" and other "easy piano" stuff
+- Have a lot of short piano pieces ready for reading every day.
+Search for "solo piano", "songbook", "piano anthology", "vocal selections", "piano pieces"
 - Start by sight-reading in white keys only.
 Skip pieces that have key signature
 - Start by sight-reading melodic pieces with right-hand only.
 Only sight-read with both hands if you are already fast enough with the right hand

 Fingers
 ---